 So although native bees are more effective pollinators, farmers continue to rely on honeybees for commercial pollination.
 In California, for example, more than two million honeybee colonies are trucked in to pollinate trees for the state’s multibillion dollar almond industry; Billions of bees die as a result, from both pesticides and disease.19

 Profiting from honey requires the manipulation and exploitation of the insects’ desire to live and protect their hive.
 Like other factory-farmed animals, honeybees are victims of unnatural living conditions, genetic manipulation, and stressful transportation.

-Since “swarming” (the division of the hive upon the birth of a new queen) can cause a decline in honey production, beekeepers do what they can to prevent it, including clipping the wings of a new queen, killing and replacing an older queen after just one or two years, and confining a queen who is trying to begin a swarm.(20,21) Queens are artificially inseminated using drones, who are killed in the process.(22) Commercial beekeepers also “trick” queens into laying more eggs by adding wax cells to the hive that are larger than those that worker bees would normally build.(23)
+Since “swarming” (the division of the hive upon the birth of a new queen) can cause a decline in honey production, beekeepers do what they can to prevent it, including clipping the wings of a queen.21,22 Queens are artificially inseminated using drones, who are killed in the process.23 Commercial beekeepers also “trick” queens into laying more eggs by adding wax cells to the hive that are larger than those that worker bees would normally build.24

 What You Can Do

 Avoid honey, beeswax, propolis, royal jelly, and other products that come from bees.
 Vegan lip balms and candles are readily available.
 Visit CaringConsumer.com for a list of companies that don’t use animal products.
 Agave nectar, rice syrup, molasses, sorghum, barley malt, maple syrup, and dried fruit or fruit concentrates can be used to replace honey in recipes.
 Visit PETA.org to order a free vegetarian/vegan starter kit that contains information about compassionate eating choices.